khanhninhnguyen/PMLSeg/README.md

 provide a test function which can be used in a post-segmentation step to evaluate the significance of the detected change-points.
-In practice, it comes out that the change-points detected by PMLseg are almost always significant at the leve 0.05.
+In practice, it comes out that the change-points detected by PMLseg are almost always significant at the level 0.05.

     test <- Test_CP(Tmu = seg$Tmu, alpha = 0.05, detail = TRUE)